Cheesboro History, Family Crest & Coats of Arms

 The ancestors of the Cheesboro surname lived among the ancient Anglo-Saxon culture.
-The name comes from when they lived in Cheshire, a county in the northeast of England on the border with Wales.
+The name comes from when they lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Cheesboro family